DoRightThingWill/AuctionHouse1/readme.md

-## This is source code to build an application for an Auction House
+## Auction House is an application where people could create,bid and close auctions.